Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 Many people like to put their humidity-loving plants together to increase the humidity levels in that area.

-So, you can put your Alocasia together with other moisture-loving plants, and that should take care of its humidity requirements.
+So, you can put your Alocasia together with other moisture-loving plants, which should take care of its humidity requirements.

 When the plants transpire, they release a small amount of moisture into the air.